-Franchise sales operate under a franchising model and each franchise is governed by a Franchise Agreement.
-The Franchise Agreements for all existing franchises are nearly identical.
+Franchise sales operates under a franchising model and each franchise is governed by a Franchise Agreement.
+The Franchise Agreements for all existing franchises are substantially similar.
 We have taken the position that we do not negotiate the terms of our Franchise Agreements in order to maintain uniformity within the system.

-Each Franchise Agreement contains one ten-year term with two optional five-year renewal terms.
+Each Franchise Agreement contains one ten-year term with either two optional five-year renewal terms or two optional ten-year renewal terms.
 The Franchise Agreement may be terminated early if the Franchisee is violating a term of the contract, operating contrary to state law, or violating Goosehead procedures required by the operations manual.

 Franchisees are required to pay an Initial Franchise Fee that varies depending on the state in which the franchise will be located.
 The Initial Franchise Fee, which is non-refundable after training, covers our costs to recruit, train, onboard, and support the Franchisee for the first year.
 Franchisees are also required to pay a monthly Royalty Fee, which entitles the Franchisee to continue to operate.
-The Royalty Fee is derived from a percentage of gross revenues on insurance policies in their initial (20%) and renewal terms (50%).
+The Royalty Fee is derived from a percentage of gross commissions on insurance policies in their initial (20%) and renewal terms (50%).
 Franchise owners are not entitled to an exclusive territory and may solicit sales from any location within the state in which they operate, subject to certain internal restrictions.

-Franchisees who sign a Franchise Agreement after January 1, 2018, are required to pay a minimum monthly Royalty Fee if the Royalty Fee derived from the gross revenues on insurance policies does not exceed a specific amount.
+Franchisees who sign a Franchise Agreement after January 1, 2018, are required to pay a minimum monthly Royalty Fee if the Royalty Fee derived from the gross commissions on insurance policies does not exceed a specific amount.

-Total Franchises decreased by 1% to 2,125 in 2022 from 2,151 in 2021.
-Total Franchises operating increased by 18% to 1,413 in 2022 from 1,198 in 2021.
+Total Franchises decreased by 33% to 1,415 in 2023 from 2,125 in 2022.
+Total Franchises operating decreased by 13% to 1,226 in 2023 from 1,413 in 2022.